 - Editing the number of reported units

 Step 1.
 From the Add Bill Page, enter required information and click ‘Create Bill,’ then review for an NCCI Edit warning

-If the Expected column shows $0 and a red NCCI Edits warning appears next to the procedure code, the bill violates an NCCI edit.
+If the Expected column shows $0 and a yellow NCCI Edits warning appears next to the procedure code, the bill violates an NCCI edit.

 Clicking the icon displays detailed information about the NCCI Edit or MUE error.

 NCCI Edits occur when services are incorrectly billed together.